B. Chandrakala: Legal cases and investigations

 On 9 September 2016, Allahabad High Court ordered a CBI enquiry against the illegal mining across Uttar Pradesh, then Uttar Pradesh Chief Minister Akhilesh Yadav removed mines minister Gayatri Prasad Prajapati for his alleged collaboration with the mining mafia.
 Before that from 2012 to June 2013, Yadav himself was the incharge of mining UP state mining ministry before Prajapati was made the mining minister.
 House and offices of Samajwadi Party MLC Ramesh Mishra, BSP politician Satyadev Dikshit and 2008 batch IAS officer B Chandrakala were raided, incriminating evidence including documents, INR 2 crore cash and jewellery were seized from 14 locations in 7 cities.
 B Chandrakala is accused of bypassing the rules to illegally allocate the mines.
 Prajapati was earlier arrested in 2017 in an unrelated rape case.

-Personal life

-B Chandrakala married A Rumulu, an executive engineer who works in Ramsagar Project.
-The couple has a daughter named Kirthi Chandra.